skip to main content

 Which streaming service has the NFL Playoffs?

-Any live TV streaming service that carries CBS, ESPN/ABC, FOX, and NBC will every NFL playoff game—including fuboTV, Hulu + Live TV, and YouTube TV.
-Mobile device users can also live stream the NFL Playoffs on NFL+.
+Any live TV streaming service that carries CBS, ESPN, FOX, and NBC will have almost every NFL playoff game.
+But you’ll also need Amazon Prime Video to watch its exclusive Steelers–Ravens wild card matchup.
+Other platforms like ESPN+ and Paramount+ carry select playoff games, while mobile device users can catch the entire NFL Playoffs on NFL+.

 Will the NFL Playoffs be on Amazon Prime?

-No, Amazon Prime Video won’t have any NFL playoff games during the 2022–2023 season.
-But you can catch CBS playoff games on Prime Video by subscribing to Paramount+ through Prime Video’s add-on channels.
+Yes, Amazon Prime Video will have one NFL playoff game during the 2024–2025 season.
+You can also catch CBS playoff games on Prime Video by subscribing to Paramount+ through Prime Video’s add-on channels.

 Will the NFL Playoffs be on Peacock?

-Yes, three NFL playoff games will be on Peacock this season, including two wild card games and one Divisional Round matchup.
+Yes, two NFL playoff games will be on Peacock this season—including one wild card game and one Divisional Round matchup.
+Check out our NFL on Peacock guide to learn more about the service’s gridiron content this season.

 Does NFL RedZone include the playoffs?